denten-books/plain-text/main.md

 synchronicity between human and machine time, in a complex chain of encoding and re-mediation that connects differing and incongruent perceptual apparatus.
-Under these conditions, it would be a mistake to conflate digital and discrete, just as it would be a mistake to reduce the human to the continuous.
-Homeostasis is found at some arbitrary point, contingently connected to human biology and to current technological capability.
+Under these conditions, it would be a mistake to conflate digital and discrete, just as it would be a mistake to reduce the human to the continuous.[^ln1-cont] Homeostasis is found at some arbitrary point, contingently connected to human biology and to current technological capability.
 The question of "What constitutes a moment?" when watching television or reading a book, can become